rawrrawrpurpledinosaur/H2-Computing-Notes/syllabus.md

 - LAN: Local Area Network, a network that connects computers in a small area, eg: home, school, office
 - WAN: Wide Area Network, a network that connects computers over a large geographical area, eg: country, continent
 - Intranet: A private network that is only accessible to an organization's staff
+- Internet: A global network of networks that connects millions of devices worldwide

 ### 4.1.2 Understand the concepts of IP addressing and domain name server (DNS).
 - IP Addressing: A unique identifier for each device connected to a Network